nicholaschenai/agi-potential-notes/README.md

 [[Paper](https://arxiv.org/abs/2304.03442)]
 - Spin up multiple instances of LMs + augmented with memory, each representing an individual character.
 Let them loose in a Sims-style 2D world, where humans can influence / interact with the environment
 - Ablation studies on access to memory, reflection and planning -- each of them are important
-- Common failures during eval: Failure to retrieve relevant memories, mild hallucination, inheriting overly formal speech/ behavior from underlying LM
 - Their 'Related Work' section did mention cognitive architectures and its pitfalls at that time: "However, their space of action was limited to manually crafted procedural knowledge, and they did not offer a mechanism through which the agents could be inspired to seek new behavior"
 - Emergent behaviors
     - Info diffusion (ie agents chat and info spreads)
     - Relationship / interaction memory (their claim, but it seems explicit in their memory module so it is probably not emergent)
     - Coordination
 - Agent architecture (see `persona.py`)
-    - Memory stream: comprehensive log of observations, reflections and plans
-    - From observation, architecture retrieves relevant memories to determine an action
-    - Retrieved memories also used to form long term plans and higher level reflections, entered into memory stream
-    - In code: `persona/memory_structures`
+    - Memory: `persona/memory_structures`
         - Associative
+            - holds the Memory stream, a comprehensive log of observations, reflections and plans
             - ConceptNode to handle event, chat and thought. subj, predicate, object
         - Scratch
             - some hyperparams, eg in perception, need to specify vision radius, attention bandwith, retention.